JustusAdam/gitit/README.markdown

 We recommend trying a prebuilt package first, and should you encounter issues, try compiling it yourself.

+On Debain and Ubuntu you'll need to first install the `libtinfo5` package with `sudo apt install libtinfo5`.

 You can download the package for your platform [on the releases page](/releases).
 Simply unpack the archive (`tar -xf gitit-<platform>.tar.gz`) and run the `gitit` executable inside.